brown-ccv/honeycomb-docs/docs/firebase.md

 title: Set up Firebase
 ---

-Honeycomb comes with methods and configurations for easy firebase and firestore cloud storage set up.
-Please use this section to configure firebase hosting services and firestore cloud storage.
+Honeycomb comes with methods and configurations for easy [Firebase](https://firebase.google.com/) and [Cloud Firestore](https://firebase.google.com/docs/firestore) set up.
+Please use this section to configure [Firebase Hosting](https://firebase.google.com/docs/hosting) services and firestore cloud storage.

 ## Getting Started

 Follow these steps to create a firebase project and link it with the current task.

 #### 1. Initializing firebase account and project
-- Create and login to a firebase account on [this page](https://firebase.google.com/).
+- Create and login to a firebase account on [the Firebase website](https://firebase.google.com/).
 - Create a firebase project by clicking add project and enter a Project Name.

 #### 2. Linking firebase to task